ajmalrazaqbhatti/InstaYou/readme.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Turn on **"Developer mode"** (top right corner)
 4. Click **"Load unpacked"** and select the `InstaYou` folder
 5. You're in!
-Time to get nosy 👃
+Time to get all the tea 🍵

-### Method 3: For The Lazy Besties
-Coming to Chrome Web Store soon!
-We're cooking! 👨‍🍳

-## 🕵️‍♀️ How To Be A Professional Stalker
+## 🕵️‍♀️ How To Use It (So Simple It's Giving)

 ### Step 1: Find Your Target
 - Go to ANY Instagram profile (your situationship, your ex, that celebrity you're obsessed with...)
 - Make sure you're on their main page (`instagram.com/username`)

-### Step 2: Collect The Tea
+### Step 2: Collect The Data
 - Click the **InstaYou** icon in your browser toolbar
 - Hit **"Snatch User Stats 📥"** to save their current follower/following counts
-- Your stalking database is GROWING 📈
+- Watch your stalking database grow 📈

-### Step 3: Spot The Drama Later
+### Step 3: See The Changes Later
 - Come back after a day, week, or whenever you're feeling nosy
 - Visit the same profile and click the **InstaYou** icon again
 - Hit **"Spot the Difference 👀"**
 - Select their username from your list
 - **BOOM!** See exactly how many followers they gained/lost
-- Screenshots = immediate group chat material
+- This is immediate group chat material

+## 🔍 What's In The Box

+Here's what's in the extension folder:
+- `manifest.json` - The extension configuration
+- `popup.html` - The main popup you see when clicking the icon
+- `popup.js` - All the stalking magic happens here
+- `popup.css` - Making it look cute and aesthetic
+- `Public/` - Contains icons and images

-## 💯 Why This Extension Is Giving
+## 💯 Why This Extension Is Bussin

-- **Easy AF** - Just two clicks to start stalking
+- **Easy AF** - Just two clicks to start tracking
-- **Lowkey** - No one will ever know you're tracking them
+- **Lowkey** - No one will ever know you're watching their stats
 - **No Login Needed** - We don't need your password (that's sus)
 - **Zero Waste** - All data stays on YOUR computer
-- **Touch Grass Option** - Delete profiles you're over with one click
+- **Clean Up Option** - "Yeet the List 🗑️" button to delete profiles you're over

 ## 🤔 FAQ (Because We Know You're Wondering)

 > **"Will they know I'm stalking them?"**
 > Absolutely NOT.
 This is stealth mode.
-Nobody knows except you and the FBI agent watching your screen.
+We just read the numbers that are already on the page.

 > **"Can I see EXACTLY who unfollowed them?"**
 > Not yet bestie.
 Instagram's API doesn't allow that without getting blocked.
 But we show you the counts so you can do the math.

 > **"Why isn't it working for some accounts?"**
 > Make sure you're on their main profile page (not their story or post).
 Refresh if needed.
-If the tea still won't spill, they might have a weird profile setup.

 > **"Is this legal?"**
 > It's literally just looking at numbers that are already public on Instagram.
 We're not hacking anything, just being organized stalkers.

-## 🚫 Troubleshooting For When It's Acting Sus
+## 🚫 Troubleshooting When It's Acting Sus

 - **Stats Not Showing?** Refresh the page and try again
 - **Profile Not Loading?** Make sure you're actually on a profile page
 - **Numbers Look Wrong?** Instagram sometimes shows rounded numbers (1.2M instead of 1,234,567) but we convert them properly

+## 🗑️ Clearing Your Data

+If you want to delete your stored data:
+- Click the **InstaYou** icon
+- Click **"Spot the Difference 👀"**
+- Click the **"Yeet the List 🗑️"** button to delete all stored profiles
+- Or delete individual profiles with the delete button next to each name

 ## 👑 Created By

-**Ajmal Razaq Bhatti** (aka the CEO of helping you stalk your ex)
+**Ajmal Razaq Bhatti** - Giving you the tools to upgrade your stalking skills 🚀

 ## Disclaimer
 This extension is **NOT** affiliated with Instagram or Meta.
 Use responsibly and don't be weird about it (or do, we can't stop you, but don't be creepy).
 For **educational purposes only**... yeah, *"educational"* 😏